Skip to main content

 Recommendations and limitations

-• Ensure you test your permission model with real user journeys to ensure team members can fulfill their role.
+• Ensure you test your permission model with real user journeys to ensure team members can fulfil their role.

 Still need help?